Prayer Can Move Mountains

 "When they had prayed, the place where they had gathered together was shaken, and they were all filled with the Holy Spirit and began to speak the word of God with boldness." - Acts 4:31 NASB.

 Thoughts for Today

-Prayer: Our Loving Heavenly Father, give me more discernment and greater sensitivity to the work of the Holy Spirit in my life.
-Lead and guide me.
-Speak to me.
+Prayer: Our Loving Heavenly Father, give me a spirit of prayer.
+May Your Spirit move upon my family, my church, my community, and my nation.
+Pour Your Spirit upon us.
 Thank you for hearing and answering my prayer.
 Gratefully, In Jesus Loving Name I Pray, Amen."

 Have a Blessed Monday and God Bless you.